Search

 Impact of dust

-Dust is a highly penetrating particle that is the cause of much damage.
-In the open air, it is difficult, if not impossible, to eliminate the dust generated by the degradation of materials and carried by visitors.
+The ambient air carries gases, dust and micro-organisms which settle on and in the works.
+Dust is a highly penetrating particle that is the cause of much degradation.
+In the open air, it is difficult, if not impossible, to suppress the dust that is generated by the degradation of materials and is carried by visitors.
+Here, the stability of the air movements is important.

-Over time, dust is deposited in the gallery’s various dead zones, and the movement of air by the creation of draughts (door openings, for example) is likely to loosen the layers of dust that are inaccessible to maintenance and have accumulated over time, thus contributing to the pollution of the works.
+Indeed, over time, dust settles in the various dead zones of the gallery; however, the movement of air by the creation of air currents (door opening for example) is likely to remove layers of dust inaccessible to maintenance and accumulated over time, thus promoting pollution of works.

 Optimizing climatic parameters using CFD simulation